Interests: Distributed systems, security, networking

-Michael J. Freedman is a Professor in the Computer Science Department at Princeton University, as well as the co-founder and CTO of Timescale, building an open-source database that scales out SQL for time-series data, which has raised more than $180 million from top VC investors (NEA, Benchmark, Redpoint, Tiger Global, and others).
-His work broadly focuses on distributed systems, networking, and security.
+Michael J. Freedman is a Professor in the Computer Science Department at Princeton University, as well as the co-founder and CTO of Timescale, building a category-defining relational database and cloud platform for time-series data, which has raised more than $180 million from top VC investors (NEA, Benchmark, Redpoint, Tiger Global, and others).
+His work broadly focuses on distributed systems, storage systems, networking, and security.

 Honors include the ACM Grace Murray Hopper Award, ACM SIGOPS Mark Weiser Award, ACM Fellow, Presidential Early Career Award for Scientists and Engineers (PECASE, given by President Obama), SIGCOMM Test of Time Award, Caspar Bowden Award for Privacy Enhancing Technologies, Sloan Fellowship, NSF CAREER Award, Office of Naval Research Young Investigator Award, DARPA Computer Science Study Group membership, and multiple award publications.
 Prior to joining Princeton in 2007, he received his Ph.D. in computer science from NYU's Courant Institute and his S.B. and M.Eng. degrees from MIT.